Pink Friday 2: Commercial performance

-Pink Friday 2 debuted at number one on the Billboard 200, earning 228,000 album-equivalent units in its first week of which 92,000 came from pure album sales, and became the largest week in overall units as well as in pure sales for a female rap album in the 2020s and a female R&B/hip-hop album in 2023.
+Pink Friday 2 debuted at number one on the Billboard 200, earning 228,000 album-equivalent units in its first week of which 92,000 came from pure album sales, and became the largest week for female R&B/hip-hop album in 2023.

 Upon the album's release, Minaj broke several records.
 The album became Minaj's third number-one album in the country after Pink Friday (2010) and Pink Friday: Roman Reloaded (2012), and broke her tie with Foxy Brown for the female rap artist with the most number-one albums in the country.
 Minaj also achieved her seventh top-ten album overall.
-It also sold 25,000 vinyl copies, earning the largest vinyl sales week for a female rap album in history.
+It also sold 25,000 vinyl copies.
 The album dropped one place to number two in its second week, earning an additional 100,000 album-equivalent units but being beaten by Taylor Swift's 1989 (Taylor's Version).
 It spent 7 weeks in the top-ten region of the Billboard 200.
 The album was certified platinum by the Recording Industry Association of America (RIAA), for moving a million units in the US, on March 19, 2024.
 Pink Friday 2 was the best selling female rap album of 2023 and 2024 in the US.

 The album's songs achieved 90.8 million streams in its first three days.
-In its first week, Pink Friday 2 received a total of 170 million streams, marking the highest streaming week of her career, for a female rap album in the 2020s, and for a female R&B/hip-hop album in 2023.
+In its first week, Pink Friday 2 received a total of 169.9 million streams, marking the highest streaming week of her career, and for a female R&B/hip-hop album in 2023.
 Upon its release, 14 songs from the album debuted on the Billboard Hot 100, of which two entered the top 40: "Everybody" and "Needle".